 Certification as a CPA

-To become certified as a CPA in the State of New York, you must satisfy the following three requirements.
+To become certified as a CPA in the state of New York, a person must satisfy the following requirements.

-- 33 semester hours in accounting with courses in financial accounting theory and principles (including advanced financial accounting), managerial accounting, U.S. federal tax accounting, auditing and computer auditing
+- 33 semester hours in accounting, with courses in financial accounting and reporting, cost or managerial accounting, taxation, and auditing

-- Study of business/accounting communications, ethics/professional responsibility, and accounting research
+- The study of business/accounting communications, ethics/professional responsibility, and accounting research*